 Vinyl Liner Pools

 When it comes to an inexpensive tool that is easy to maintain and clean, there is no better option than a vinyl liner pool.
 Unlike a fibreglass or concrete pool, a vinyl liner shell is made from steel or solid polymer walls.
-The thin waterproof vinyl is then stretched over the shell, and sealed to prevent water spilling over the pool edge and getting behind the vinyl.
+The thin waterproof vinyl is then stretched over the shell and sealed to prevent water from spilling over the pool edge and getting behind the vinyl.
 Thanks to its smooth, non-porous surface, a vinyl pool is easy to keep clean and algae free with regular cleaning and vacuuming.
 Also, when it comes to the shape of the pool itself, owners have much more to choose from compared to the other two types of pools we are discussing here.
 This makes a vinyl liner pool idea for yards where space is limited.

 While maintenance and installation are cheaper and easier, the thin vinyl lining is prone to damage and punctures.
 In some cases, these punctures are easy to find and repair with vinyl patches.
 However, in the case of a significant tear, the whole vinyl liner will need to be replaced.
 At the very least you should replace your vinyl liner within 5 to 7 years, which can be about $5,000.

 For long-lasting durability and a wide range of custom shapes and sizes, the best option is a concrete pool.
 Not only can you choose from different shapes and layouts for your pool, concrete lets you select the type of interior you want as well.
 Choose from things like white plaster, gunite, tile or even aggregate stone or pebble finishes for extra colour and style.
-A concrete pool is an ideal choice for those with the extra funds in their budget for professional cleaning and maintenance, as these pools require more specialized skills to ensure the stay clean and continue to perform well.
+A concrete pool is an ideal choice for those with the extra funds in their budget for professional cleaning and maintenance, as these pools require more specialized skills to ensure they stay clean and continue to perform well.
 In addition to the installation expense, regular maintenance will add to the cost of a concrete pool, so you should keep that in mind before committing to this pool material.
 Aside from the cost and additional maintenance, there is no better option when it comes to creating a unique, durable and attractive pool setting you can truly call your own.